pesedr/sofe2016a/README.md

 *user should not be able to sign up without a balance.

-*user should be able to update their username, and log in with their updated username.

 *user should be able to add to their balance or substract to their balance.

 BONUS: Add unit tests to the methods.